 In my 70th year, I'm walking 820+ kilometers from Le Puy-en-Velay in France to Pamplona in Spain, following the ancient GR65 pilgrimage route.
+Over the past few years Megan and I have made some substantial walks - including from the north to south of Sicily, over the Pyranees and most recently 220km along the Rhine.
+This trip is a new level, and Megan decided about half would be fine for her.
 This 46-day journey is structured in three acts, each with its own character and purpose.

 Beyond the personal challenge, this walk supports Zephyr Education, helping children affected by domestic violence return to school with the supplies and dignity they deserve.

-Starting in Le Puy-en-Velay, my wife Megan joins me for the first two weeks.
-Together we'll walk through the volcanic landscapes of Auvergne, the medieval village of Conques, and into the Lot Valley.
-A shared adventure to begin the journey.
+Starting in Le Puy-en-Velay, Megan joins me for the first two weeks.
+This is reputed to be the toughest part of the walk with some significant climbs and descents with highlights including the landscapes of Auvergne, the medieval village of Conques, and into the Lot Valley.

-Our three children join us for a week of walking through the Quercy region.
-Six days of family bonding on the trail, exploring medieval villages, crossing rivers, and sharing the pilgrim experience together before they return home.
+Our three children, Mike - 42, Suzi - 40 and Sally - 35 have managed to get leave passes from family and business commitments, for a week of walking through the Quercy region.
+Six days of family bonding and fun on the trail, exploring medieval villages, crossing rivers, and sharing some special time together before they return to their respective homes.
+Megan returns via Barcelona.

-Alone with my thoughts and the trail, I continue through Gascony into the Basque country.
-The path leads through rolling hills, past Armagnac vineyards, over the Pyrenees, and finally into Spain, ending in Pamplona after 750 kilometers.
+This will be a challenging period without Megan to initiate connections with others on the trail.
+Plenty of time for reflection along the trail through Gascony into the Basque country.
+The path leads through rolling hills, past Armagnac vineyards, over the Pyrenees, and finally into Spain, ending in Pamplona after 820 kilometers (plus an unspecified amount for getting lost on the way!!).

 Every step supports children affected by domestic violence